Lilla Bommen (building): Site/location – prior existing construction

-Design History
+Design history

 The Lilla Bommen building was a part of a city initiative in the 1980s aimed at restoring the connection to the cities central waterfront, the Göta Canal.
 The city proposals sought to create a balanced central square that provided both functional areas for shops and offices, and open public places that created cohesion to the waterfronts of the city that had been lost by prior existing infrastructure.
 The Lilla Bommen building stands distinctive from Sweden’s ‘groundscraper’ traditional office buildings, which became popularised in urban and suburban areas of Sweden’s cities owing to the lack of space constraints of the areas.

-The project was a joint initiative between the Skanska Group and principle architect Ralph Erskine.
+The project was a joint initiative between the Skanska Group and principal architect Ralph Erskine.
 The Skanska Group which assumed responsibility over the construction of the project, that began construction processes in 1986, also took management responsibility in renovating pre-existing infrastructure in the area, as well as financing the purchase of the land for which the new structure could be built.
-Ralph Erskine, a Swedish-British architect, assumed the role of principle architect and was responsible for the distinctive design of the Läppstiftet.
+Ralph Erskine, a Swedish-British architect, assumed the role of principal architect and was responsible for the distinctive design of the Läppstiftet.
 Erskine became recognised for his core focuses upon “user participation” and “environmental compatibility” with design principles based upon contrasts between different materials in the construction which are all prominent aspects in the distinctive design of the Lilla Bommen building.

 The traditional designs of Swedish office spaces are characterised by their narrow floor plans.
 This design is usually composed of single-corridor plans attached to workspaces that outlook the facades of each side of the construction.
 As discussed within Juriaan van Meel’s The European Office, the limitations of Sweden’s characteristic linear office spaces, is within the inefficient ratio between building façade sizes compared to the functional office space inside the building.
 Erskine overcame cost limitations that pervaded the linear-office design, through a high functionality, flexible, low-maintenance design that enabled an increased floor space by over 20%.
 Another aspect of the Lilla Bommen’s distinct design was its asymmetrical structure that was implemented to achieve height pre-requisites of the construction.
 The building’s height was intended to improve harmonization with both the waterfront nature of the property, as well as existing skyscrapers in the area, including but not limited to the Gasklockan, and Hotell Gothia.